Ferryville Ordinance Chapter 7

 (22) Slug

-Slug shall mean any discharge of water, sewage, or industrial waste in concentration of any given
+Slug shall mean any discharge of water, sewage, or industrial waste in

-constituent or in quantity of flow which exceeds for any period of duration longer that fifteen (15)
+concentration of any given constituent or in quantity of flow which exceeds for any

-minutes more than five (5) times the average twenty-four (24) hour concentration or flows during
+average twenty-four (24) hour concentration or flows during normal operation.

 (23) Standard Methods

-Standard Methods shall mean the examination and analytical procedures set forth in the most recent
+Standard Methods shall mean the examination and analytical procedures set forth in

-edition of "Standard Methods for the Examination of Water, Sewage, and Industrial Wastes" published
+the most recent edition of "Standard Methods for the Examination of Water,

-jointly by the American Public Health Association, The American Water Works Association, and the
+Association, The American Water Works Association, and the Federation of Sewage

-Federation of Sewage and Industrial Wastes Association.
+and Industrial Wastes Association.

 (24) Storm Sewer

-Storm Sewer shall mean a sewer that carries storm, surface, and ground water drainage but excludes
+Storm Sewer shall mean a sewer that carries storm, surface, and ground water

-sewage and industrial wastes.
+drainage but excludes sewage and industrial wastes.

 (25) Suspended Solids

-Suspended solids (SS) shall mean solids that either float to the surface of, or are in suspension in,
+Suspended solids (SS) shall mean solids that either float to the surface of, or are in

-Quantitative determination of suspended solids shall be made in accordance with procedures set forth
+laboratory filtration device.
+Quantitative determination of suspended solids shall be

 (26) Toxic Amount

-Toxic Amount shall mean concentration of any pollutant or combination of pollutants which upon
+Toxic Amount shall mean concentration of any pollutant or combination of pollutants

-exposure to or assimilation into, any organism will cause adverse effects such as cancer, genetic
+which upon exposure to or assimilation into, any organism will cause adverse effects

-mutations, and physiological manifestations as defined in the Department of Natural Resources (DNR),
+such as cancer, genetic mutations, and physiological manifestations as defined in the

 (27) User Charge System

-User Charge System shall mean the system of charges levied on users for the cost of operation and
+User Charge System shall mean the system of charges levied on users for the cost

-maintenance, including replacement reserve requirements on new and old wastewater collection and
+of operation and maintenance, including replacement reserve requirements on new

 (28) Wastewater

-Wastewater shall be synonymous with sewage and shall mean the water carries human, animal, and
+Wastewater shall be synonymous with sewage and shall mean the water carries

-household wastes in a public or private drain, and may include ground water infiltration, surface
+human, animal, and household wastes in a public or private drain, and may include

-drainage, and industrial wastes
+ground water infiltration, surface drainage, and industrial wastes

 (29) Wastewater Treatment Plant

-Wastewater Treatment Plant shall mean the structures, lagoons/ponds, equipment, and processes
+Wastewater Treatment Plant shall mean the structures, lagoons/ponds, equipment,

-required to collect, transport, and treat domestic and industrial wastes and to dispose of the effluent
+and processes required to collect, transport, and treat domestic and industrial

-and accumulated residual solids.
+wastes and to dispose of the effluent and accumulated residual solids.

 7.03 USE OF THE PUBLIC SEWERS AND AUTHORITY TO INSPECT